sonic-net/SONiC/doc/sflow/sflow_hld.md

 The syncd container is enhanced to support the SAI SAMPLEPACKET APIs.

 The ASIC drivers need to be enhanced to:
-* Associate the SAI_HOSTIF_TRAP_TYPE_SAMPLEPACKET to a specific genetlink channel and group.
+* Associate the SAI_HOSTIF_TRAP_TYPE_SAMPLEPACKET to a specific genetlink channel and multicast group.
 * Punt trapped samples to this genetlink group

 The sflow container and changes to the existing components to support sflow are described in the following sections.